 The Semiconductor Industry

-In 2005, Infineon, an important player in the semiconductor industry, presented Pneumofore with specifications for a new vacuum system in the state-of-the-art production facility in Dresden, Germany.
-Pneumofore was confronted by skilled engineers with the most active competitors on the market.
-Different kinds of technologies to generate vacuum were analysed in detail.
-The professional comparison of Life Cycle Costs, efficiency, and reliability would help select the most suitable vacuum pumps manufacturer.
+In 2005, Infineon, an important player in the semiconductor industry, presented Pneumofore with specifications for a new vacuum system in its state-of-the-art production facility in Dresden, Germany.
+Pneumofore faced skilled engineers with the most active competitors on the market.
+Different vacuum generation technologies were analysed in detail.
+The professional comparison of Life Cycle Costs, efficiency, and reliability would determine the product choice.

 Pneumofore’s CEO visited the Dresden facility personally to discuss the UV16 vacuum pump in all its specifications and potential.
 Not an easy task, since large rotary vane pumps manufacturers in Germany have a much more favourable position.
 The technical preparation of Pneumofore’s sales department lead to a deep dialog illustrated with curves, diagrams, and tables, rather than a simple, cheap quote.
 With a preventive maintenance contract executed by a local partner, two UV16 pumps were offered with five years warranty for both functionality and performance.
 A key point in the technical meetings were the vanes of Pneumofore vacuum pumps being made in special aluminium and not representing a consumable part.